In October 2021, Pope Francis announced the opening of the path entitled “For a Synodal Church: Communion, Participation, and Mission”.

 - Theme 10: We as a Church could do a better job of evangelizing youth

 What are the next steps for the Synod?

 In June, 2022 the Diocese submitted these 10 themes to the Unites States Conference of Catholic Bishops (USCCB) along with other dioceses across all 15 membership regions.

 Over the summer, these reports were then used by the USCCB to produce a National Synthesis that attempted to summarize each of the individual diocesan reports.
 This report can be accessed here.

-The “Continental Phase” is the next step in the process.
-In this phase the United States Synod Team will be collaborating with the Canadian Synod Team to produce a Continental Synthesis report.
-Similarly, other areas of the world will be collaborating within their own areas to produce Continental Syntheses.
-These are all due to the Synod Secretariat on March 31, 2023.
+The “Continental Phase” was the next step in the process.
+In this phase the United States Synod Team collaborated with the Canadian Synod Team to produce a Continental Synthesis report that can be accessed here.

-The Continental Syntheses will form the foundation of the Instrumentum Laboris (expected in June 2023) for the Universal Phase of the Synod to be held in Rome in October 2023.
-In October 2023, Pope Francis will then convene a Synod of Bishops to review all reports and determine how he would like to proceed.
+The Continental Syntheses will form the foundation of the Instrumentum Laboris (expected in June 2023) for the Universal Phase of the Synod to be held in Rome in October 2023 and October 2024.

 More information will be shared on this page as it becomes available.